George Brandon discusses Team Callen’s recent team trip to Amsterdam, including a visit to Ryder’s newest office which opened in February this year.

-Following a team trip to Amsterdam, Tiffany Cheung and Patrick Mill, design assistants at Ryder, discuss a city that’s been making its way since the 17th century.
+Following a Team Graham trip to Amsterdam, Tiffany Cheung and Patrick Mill discuss a city that’s been making its way since the 17th century.

 The prosperity that once fell upon Amsterdam, attracting an overwhelming number of immigrants and refugees, causing population issues which the city faces again, some four hundred years later.